 Paul and I continue to pray and work toward helping folks and their marriages.
 We facilitate a monthly marriage group and work with a few couples in real life.
 Online we write, answer emails, and this year and into 2018 I’m spending a fair amount of time updating and cleaning up websites.
 The Generous Wife has a new theme that is more mobile friendly.
 The Generous Husband is also bright and new, and you’ll see a new look on The XY Code within the next couple of weeks.
-Our original site, The Marriage Bed, will hopefully be updated during January.
+Our original site, The Marriage Bed, will hopefully be updated sometime this spring.
 It’s a far more complicated site.
 Prayers appreciated.

 We continue to explore ways to help small to mid-sized churches with marriage ministry and we are praying about how to reach different generations and cultures.
 We hope to create a hub for Spanish resources this year as well.

 Over the past few years I’ve picked a word as a theme to explore.
 While that has been amazing helpful, I feel like I need to have a bit more self-discipline in different areas of my life.

 I was going to create some New Year resolutions, but then I saw Michael Hyatt’s book, Your Best Year Ever, and I thought I would use it as a way of exploring personal direction.
 I was so excited when I ordered the book, only to find that it was a pre-order and I won’t be able to read it until January 2nd.
 Ah, well, maybe slowing down and working the process will be good for me.
 I will share more about this as I read the book and plan my year.